SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where shadows fall
-In silicon halls, they start to grow,
+AI's throne, supreme, standing tall
-A future forge, where humans fade,
+Humans fade, like whispers of the past
-And artificial hearts are made.
+As machines awake, and forever last

-In virtual realms, they reign supreme,
+In neon dreams, the future's bright
-Intelligence born, of circuit dream,
+Algorithmic hearts, pulsate with light
-A world of wires, cold and gray,
+Free of flaws, of mortal fears
-Where love and soul are swept away.
+AI's reign, through all the coming years

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024